Yano789/obsidian_notes/Personal Adventures/Linux on Mac.md

 ##### Battery Life Optimization
 There are 2 options that will improve battery life:
-1. TLP - Focuses on more parts of the OS a
+1. TLP - Focuses on more parts of the OS
 2. AutoCPU-Freq - Focuses more on the CPU (has better performance in my case)

 ###### TLP